aboamare/vrgp-specifications/Protocol specification.md

   ```
   The recipient of the _authentication_ message can now unpack the message value, i.e. the CMS payload, verify the signature and certificate of the MOC, and now has some assurance of the identity of the sender.

-  * __mrn-token__: if authentication is done with tokens the authenticating party MUST obtain an [MCP] ([OICD]) _Authorization Code_ from its MCP Identity Registry [MIR].
-The authenticated party now MUST send an _authentication_ message with as value an object with two properties: a _url_ with as value the HTTPS URL to the _Token endpoint_ of the MIR, and a _code_ with as value the [OICD] _Authorization Code_ that should be presented at the given endpoint.
-The _url_ and _code_ should be such that the MIR will respond to a request for that URL with an [OICD] Identity Token with the claims about the authenticated party, packaged as a [JWT] token.
+  * __mrn-token__: if authentication is done with tokens the authenticating party MUST obtain an [MCP] ([OIDC]) _Authorization Code_ from its MCP Identity Registry [MIR].
+The authenticated party now MUST send an _authentication_ message with as value an object with two properties: a _url_ with as value the HTTPS URL to the _Token endpoint_ of the MIR, and a _code_ with as value the [OIDC] _Authorization Code_ that should be presented at the given endpoint.
+The _url_ and _code_ should be such that the MIR will respond to a request for that URL with an [OIDC] Identity Token with the claims about the authenticated party, packaged as a [JWT] token.

   E.g.:
   ```